 Which are the Top Paint Companies in India?
-Here is a comprehensive analysis of paint industry in India.
+Here is a comprehensive analysis of the paint industry in India.
 Asian Paints Ltd, Berger Paints India Ltd, Kansai Nerolac Paints Ltd and Akzo Nobel India Ltd are the 4 listed biggest paint companies in India.
-Lets do a quantitative analysis of these 4 paint stocks.
+Let’s do a quantitative analysis of these 4 paint stocks in India.

-- There is a phenomenal growth in the housing sector front with rapid urbanization and easy availability of home loans.
-It has become the prime drivers of growth in the decorative paint segment.
+- There is a phenomenal growth in the housing sector front with rapid urbanisation and easy availability of home loans.
+It has become the prime driver of growth in the decorative paint segment.